Liozon/projet-appmob/README.md

 In order to preview the app, please use your mobile device and go to this [link](https://example.com).

-## presentation
+## Presentation

-To read and learn more about thir app, please read the [app presentation here](https://github.com/Liozon/projet-appmob/blob/master/PRESENTATION.md).
+To read and learn more about this app, please read the [app presentation here](https://github.com/Liozon/projet-appmob/blob/master/PRESENTATION.md).

 ## Installation